 - Sit for long periods of time

 Photonics engineers use their knowledge of engineering and mathematics to design laser and fiber optic technology.

 Specific Work Activities

-- Design, build, or test photonic systems and parts.
+- Design, integrate, or test photonics systems and components.

-- Create optical or imaging systems.
-This includes optical imaging products, optical components, image processes, signal process technologies, and optical systems.
+- Develop optical or imaging systems such as optical imaging products, optical components, image processes, signal process technologies, and optical systems.

 - Write reports or research proposals.

-- Develop and test photonic systems that perform faster or use less energy.
+- Develop and test photonic prototypes or models.

 - Analyze data or information.